zephyrproject-rtos/zephyr/boards/synopsys/emsdp/doc/index.rst

 You may need to write a prj_arc.conf file if the sample doesn't have one.
 Next, you can use the menuconfig rule to configure the target.
-By specifying ``emsdp`` as the board configuration, you can select the ARC EM Software Development Platform board support for Zephyr.
+By specifying ``emsdp`` as the board configuration, you can select the ARC EM Software Development Platform board support for Zephyr, note that the core also need to be supplied, for example for the em7d:

 .. zephyr-app-commands::
-   :board: emsdp
+   :board: emsdp/emsdp_em7d
    :zephyr-app: samples/hello_world
    :goals: menuconfig